 - Confirmation of knowledge, experience and skill from a professional colleague, trainer, supervisor, or mentor.

 Skills, knowledge, and practical experience to deliver a safe and effective clinical service in Nuclear Cardiology are a requirement of the certification.
-If you are currently not practicing Nuclear Cardiology, you should at least have been doing so for one year in the past five years.
+If you are currently not practising Nuclear Cardiology, you should at least have been doing so for one year in the past five years.
 This must be confirmed by a signed letter from a trainer, mentor, supervisor, colleague, or manager that has known you professionally in that period.

 - Successful completion of clinical reports of unknown studies.